sharktacos/OpenColorIO-configs/docs/substance2.md

 mode with black color to burn (darken). white color works for dodge (lighten), but using "value" mode with retain saturation.

+## Ambient Occlusion mask

+Drag AO texture into mask on fill layer (into fill in mask).
+Add paint layer into mask stack to modify AO.

+## dirt

+Drag noise/grunge texture into stencil for paint.
+Also use brushes (charcoal etc)